attack68/rateslib/docs/source/e_fx_volatility.rst

 None-the-less, *rateslib* provides the most common definitions and products, all priced using the **Black-76** model.

-Currently, in v1.2.x, there is no ability to build a volatility *Surface*.
+There is an :class:`~rateslib.fx_volatility.FXDeltaVolSmile`, for options with consistent expiries, and an :class:`~rateslib.fx_volatility.FXDeltaVolSurface`, for a more generalised pricing model.
-However, there is a :class:`~rateslib.fx_volatility.FXDeltaVolSmile` for options with consistent expiries, and the ability to input ``vol`` as an explicit value, to pricing methods.
+The ability to input ``vol`` as an explicit numeric value in pricing methods also exists.

 The following *Instruments* are currently available.